 It was perhaps inevitable that both would begin writing and together they wrote and published the Kaleidoscope a fortnightly periodical.

 Half a century later William reflected on the struggle to produce the journal.

 “The mechanical execution of the literary serial sorely tested the powers of my little press which received sundry claspings of iron to strengthen it for the unexpected duty.”
 Although the Kaleidoscope didn’t last long, life was getting better.
 It was, “a small trial of one’s wings.”

 Sir Walter Scott

-From 1865 to 1869 William served as Edinburgh’s Lord Provost and worked tirelessly on some of the pressing social issues which blighted the city.
+From 1865 to 1869, William served as Edinburgh’s Lord Provost and worked tirelessly on some of the pressing social issues that blighted the city.
 He was also the driving force behind the restoration of St Giles’ Cathedral.

 It is the story of Greyfriars Bobby a small dog that watched over his master’s grave in Greyfriars Churchyard.